ai-se/ai-se.github.io/papers/_posts/2016-12-31-UnderReview.md

 + Morakot Choetkiertikul, Hoa Khanh Dam, Truyen Tran, Trang Pham, Aditya Ghose and Tim Menzies. ["A deep learning model for estimating story points"](https://arxiv.org/pdf/1609.00489) arXiv preprint arXiv:1609.00489 (2016).

-+ Agrawal, Amritanshu, Wei Fu, and Tim Menzies. ["What is Wrong with Topic Modeling?(and How to Fix it Using Search-based SE)."](https://arxiv.org/abs/1608.08176) arXiv preprint arXiv:1608.08176 (2016). - Submitted to ICSE'17

 + Wei Fu, Vivek Nair, and Tim Menzies. ["Why is Differential Evolution Better than Grid Search for Tuning Defect Predictors?"](http://arxiv.org/abs/1609.02613) arXiv preprint arXiv:1609.02613 (2016). - Submitted to IST